wp-plugins/global-admin-bar-hide-or-remove/readme.txt

 == About Global Hide Admin Tool Bar Plugin ==

-The New Owner of this plugin is sLa NGjI's with full rights on it!
+The New Owner of this plugin is sLaNGjIs with full rights on it!

 Thanks to Donald J. Fischer a.k.a prophecy2040 @ fischercreativemedia